GSP

 CURLcode curl_easy_setopt(CURL *handle, CURLOPT_READDATA, void *pointer);

 Data pointer to pass to the file read function.
-If you use the CURLOPT_READFUNCTION(3) option, this is the pointer you will get as input in the 4th argument to the callback.
+If you use the CURLOPT_READFUNCTION(3) option, this is the pointer you get as input in the fourth argument to the callback.

 If you do not specify a read callback but instead rely on the default internal read function, this data must be a valid readable FILE * (cast to 'void *').

-If you are using libcurl as a win32 DLL, you MUST use a CURLOPT_READFUNCTION(3) if you set this option or you will experience crashes.
+If you are using libcurl as a DLL on Windows, you must use the CURLOPT_READFUNCTION(3) callback if you set this option, otherwise you might experience crashes.

 CURL *curl = curl_easy_init();